4deld/4deld.github.io/_posts/2024-03-23-java-lotto-review.md

 I solved this on my own.
 I'm proud of myself.
 Happy!

-My English can be awkward.
-If there’s inconvenience, please send me an email so that I can fix that.
+My English might be awkward.
+If you have any inconvenience, please send me an email so that I can correct it.

-Email : rlapo@naver.com
+Email: deld4@icloud.com

 Thank you for reading my post.